odarroyo/opseestools/README.md

 pip install opseestools

-## Examples of use

-#### You can find examples of scripts that use the library on my other GitHub repository: https://github.com/odarroyo/openseespy_starting_tutorials

-## Description and use
+## Description

-ops tools comprises a set of functions in three categories:
+opseestools comprises a set of functions in three modules:

 1) 2D Analysis functions.
 This library is called analysis.
 You can import it as: